 What You Need

 What you will need will depend on the type of tap.
 There are so many different types of taps and so many different ways to remove a tap head that what you will need for yours may vary.
-In most cases, however, you will need:
+In most cases, aside from a little elbow grease, you will need:

 - Adjustable Spanner